 Detail of Pachypodium Ambongense Home plant care

-Pachypodium ambongense is a succulent from humid forest in Andringitra National Park of south central Madagascar.
+Pachypodium ambongense is a succulent from the humid forest in Andringitra National Park of south-central Madagascar.
 It is distinguished by the large spiny thorns on the trunk and branches.
 The trunk grows to about 3 feet tall, with branches growing horizontally off the trunk.
 The leaves are narrow, stiff, and pointed at both ends.

 Pachypodium ambongense, often referred to as the red bottle tree, is a tree-like succulent in the family Apocynaceae.
 It has long spines and a few white star-shaped flowers.
 Like many Pachypodium species, it has two pronounced thorn groups; both are white and one is much longer than the other.
 The bark is soft and brownish grey and peels off in layers.

 Although you have to have a warm environment in order to grow this plant, it’s frequently used as a living room or office decoration because of its beautiful appearance.
 Due to its very limited requirements, the pachypodium ambongense is the perfect place to start for those indoor gardeners that are new to caring for house plants.

 Pachypodium ambongense is a perennial plant native to Madagascar.
 The plant will usually grow in areas that are dry and rocky and it can reach the size of a small tree if given enough room.
 It has become popular in many countries as an indoor plant because it requires very little maintenance to last for many years.